JacquesKraemer/Free-argentinian-market-data/README.md

-# Access free real-time data from Argentina's capital market
+# Access Free Real-Time Data from Argentina's Capital Market

-Here, I demonstrate how to use the **Invertir Online (IOL) API** to access free historical and real-time data from Argentina's capital market.
+This repository demonstrates how to use the **Invertir Online (IOL) API** to access free historical and real-time data from Argentina's capital market.
 It also showcases the use of **Plotly** to create interactive visualizations that make the data easier to understand.
-If you're new to reporting or data visualization, you might find this especially useful.
+If you're new to reporting or data visualization, this might be especially useful.

-This repository contains three Jupyter Notebook (`.ipynb`) files, each showcasing different ways to utilize the IOL API:
+The repository includes three Jupyter Notebook (`.ipynb`) files, each highlighting a specific use case for the IOL API:

 ## 1. Cotizaciones Históricas
-- Access historical data for specific companies and assets through the IOL API.
+- Access historical data for specific companies and assets using the IOL API.
-- Create engaging visualizations with Plotly to better analyze trends and patterns.
+- Create engaging visualizations with Plotly to analyze trends and patterns effectively.

 ## 2. Portafolio
 - Retrieve detailed information about your investment portfolio.
-- Keep track of its composition and monitor your gains (or losses 🙁).
+- Track its composition and monitor your gains (or losses 🙁).

 ## 3. Market Panels
-- Obtain real-time data on a wide range of assets.
+- Obtain real-time data for a wide range of assets.
 - Explore market panels grouped by relevant characteristics, such as Merval, sovereign bonds, dollar-linked bonds, and more.

 ---

+## Additional Resource

+This repository also includes a **PDF guide** designed for those who are just starting with programming.
+In this document, I explain in simple terms:
+- What an API is and how it works.
+- The thought process behind each of the three notebooks mentioned above.

+Feel free to explore the notebooks and the guide to enhance your understanding.